tcoppex/vk-playground/README.md

  * Android NDK 29.0.14033849
  * Gradle 8.14.3

-You can install them depending on your platform using one of those script :
+You can either install them via Android Studio (_eg.
+Narwhal 3 Feature Drop | 2025.1.3_) or depending on your platform using one of those script:

 <details>
   <summary><strong>GNU/Linux</strong></summary>